Throbac-Labs/SolanaValidator_FullDeployment/README.md

 sudo nano /etc/fstab
 ------> UUID=546cd562-dab7-45dc-ac38-7f2f4021a895 /mnt/ledgerdb ext4 defaults,nofail 0 0
 ```
 Save & exit.
 Then unmount and remount the drive to make sure everything is configured properly.
+This should simulate what would happen on reboot to assure you won't run into any issues.

 ```
 sudo umount /mnt/ledgerdb
 sudo mount -a